LHNCBC/formbuilder-lhcforms/API.md

-## Controlling the Form Builder from an independent web page using javascript
+## Controlling the Form Builder from an independent web page using JavaScript

 ##### Important: For this to work, make sure that the browser settings are not blocking the display of popup windows.

-The form builder web application can be invoked using javascript from another web page.
+The form builder web application can be invoked using JavaScript from another web page.
 It can be opened in a new page/tab (sometimes referred as child window).
 The choice of new page or a new tab depends on the browser settings or preferences.
 The newly opened form builder can be loaded with an initial